meduryllc/reach-blog-tutorial/tut-5/README.md

 6    import './index.css';
 7    import * as backend from './build/index.main.mjs';
 8    import * as reach from '@reach-sh/stdlib/ALGO';
+9
 ```
 On lines 1 thru 6, we import our view code and CSS.
 On line 7, we import the compiled backend.
 On line 8, we import the stdlib as reach.

 To run on Ethereum, change the import on line 8.

 ```
-import * as reach from '@reach-sh/stdlib/ETH'
+8 import * as reach from '@reach-sh/stdlib/ETH'
 ```

+Line 10 defines a default name for a stream.
 ```
 10 const defaults = {defaultStream: 'Microblog Project'};
 ```

-Line 10 defines a default name for a stream.

-We start defining App as a React component, and tell it what to do once it mounts, which is the React term for starting.
+We start defining the App as a React component, and tell it what to do once it mounts, which is the React term for starting.

 ![Connect Account](images/AppViews.ConnectAccount.png) <center> *Figure 1: Connecting to an account* </center>